Particular/docs.particular.net/samples/previews/azure-functions/service-bus/sample.md

 The sample contains the following projects:
 - `AzureFunctions.Sender` - console application to generate a trigger message
-- `AzureFunctions.ASBTrigger.FunctionsHostBuilder` - implemenetation using `IFunctionHostBuilder` approach to host NServiceBus endpoint
+- `AzureFunctions.ASBTrigger.FunctionsHostBuilder` - Using `IFunctionHostBuilder` approach to host the NServiceBus endpoint
-- `AzureFunctions.ASBTrigger.Static` - implementation using static approach to host NServiceBus endpoint
+- `AzureFunctions.ASBTrigger.Static` - Using static approach to host the NServiceBus endpoint

 NOTE: `AzureFunctions.ASBTrigger.FunctionsHostBuilder` and `AzureFunctions.ASBTrigger.Static`are both using the same trigger queue and should not be executed simultaneously.